dhirajudhani/Stopwatch/README.md

 # Stopwatch
- It is simple stopwatch which used to start and stop timer
+ It is simple stopwatch which used to start and stop timer.Created a simple Stopwatch using HTML, CSS and JavaScript

 ## Functionality